 Most commercial baked foods (cookies, crackers, chips, cake mixes, some cereals and frozen entrees)

+Plant-based food choices are the first step in building a lifelong healthy diet.
 Some research studies have found that eating fruits and vegetables may reduce your risk of developing cancer.
 Other studies have found a significant association between eating vegetables and a lower risk of cancer.
-In particular, eat yellow or orange vegetables and those in the cruciferous family, which includes broccoli.

 Fruits and vegetables provide the vitamins, minerals and fiber that your body needs.
 They're also packed with hundreds of disease-fighting phytochemicals—natural substances that work as a team to protect good health.
-Only fruits and vegetables, not pills or supplements, can provide all of these nutrients together.
+Only fruits and vegetables, not pills or supplements, can provide these nutrients and phytochemicals, as well as fiber.

 The different colors of fruits and vegetables—green, yellow/orange, red, blue/purple and white—all contain unique varieties of disease-fighting phytochemicals that work together to protect your health.
 Here are some examples of the phytochemicals found in various fruits and vegetables.
 Try to eat a variety of “colors” each day.